Co-evolving Agent Architectures and Interpretable Reasoning for Automated Optimization: Knowledge Base Construction and Anti-Contamination Pipeline

 After passing Tier 3, the retained components are serialized into a structured JSON knowledge base.
 Each entry stores a generalized \texttt{component\_name}, a concise \texttt{theoretical\_summary}, and a sanitized \texttt{abstract\_template} that is intentionally stripped of benchmark-specific entities, values, and formulations.
 This representation is designed to preserve transferable reasoning structure while preventing the KB from degenerating into a cache of hidden exemplars.

 During evolution, whenever the EvoOR-Agent encounters difficult routing structures, fragile formulations, or solver-facing failure modes, it can query this database for abstract templates, as exemplified by Prompt Box~\ref{box:kb_mutation}.
-The retrieved knowledge serves as structural guidance---for example, multi-agent decomposition patterns, reflection prompts, or calibrated Big-M heuristics---without exposing the model to the original benchmark instances from which those ideas were abstracted.
-Consequently, any performance gain attributable to KB access reflects improved reasoning organization and methodological reuse rather than memorization of evaluation data. \bibliographystylesupp{IEEEtran} \bibliographysupp{supplementary/ref_supplementary}
+The retrieved knowledge serves as structural guidance, such as multi-agent decomposition patterns, reflection prompts, or calibrated Big-M heuristics, without exposing the model to the original benchmark instances from which those ideas were abstracted.
+Consequently, any performance gain attributable to KB access reflects improved reasoning organization and methodological reuse rather than memorization of evaluation data.